-- Dividend of SEK 0.50 per Class A and B share, a total of SEK 160m. - Fees of SEK 970,000 to the Chairman of the Board and SEK 485,000 to each member of the Board as well as fees to auditors - Re-election of Board members Per-Olof Söderberg, Ulla Litzén, Karsten Slotte, Jan Söderberg and Jonas Wiström and the new election of Eva Karlsson.
-Annette Sadolin declined re-election.
-Re-election of Per-Olof Söderberg as Chairman of the Board - Election of the audit firm Ernst & Young AB (EY) - Adoption of guidelines for remuneration to senior executives - Offer to CEO and other key employees in Ratos to acquire convertibles and warrants in Ratos - Authorisation for the Board to acquire Ratos shares up to 7% of all shares - Authorisation for the Board to decide on a new issue of a maximum of 35 million Class B shares to be used for acquisitions 2 Nomination Committee The Annual General Meeting has decided on the principles for how the Nomination Committee should be appointed and these principles apply until otherwise decided by the general meeting.
-The Nomination Committee is to comprise a minimum of five members together with the Chairman.
-The Nomination Committee's members are to be appointed by the largest shareholders in terms of voting rights, or group of shareholders in the Euroclear Sweden system (such a group is considered one shareholder), based on Euroclear Sweden AB's shareholder statistics at 31 August the year before the Annual General Meeting.
+Number of shareholders attending/represented Share of votes, % 2 Nomination committee The Annual General Meeting has decided on the principles for how the nomination committee should be appointed and these principles apply until otherwise decided by the general meeting.
+The nomination committee is to comprise a minimum of five members together with the Chairman.
+The nomination committee's members are to be appointed by the largest shareholders in terms of voting rights, or group of shareholders in the Euroclear Sweden system (such a group is considered one shareholder), based on Euroclear Sweden AB's shareholder statistics at 31 August the year before the Annual General Meeting.
 If a shareholder waives the entitlement to appoint a member, the shareholder who is the next largest owner in terms of voting rights is to appoint a member.
-The majority of the members of the Nomination Committee are to be independent in relation to the company and management.
-The Nomination Committee's mandate period extends until a new Nomination Committee has been appointed.
-If a member resigns from the Nomination Committee, the owner that appointed the member is entitled to appoint a replacement.
-If the owner who the member of the Nomination Committee represents considerably reduces its shareholding in the company, the Nomination Committee can offer another shareholder the opportunity to appoint a replacement.
-The current composition of the Nomination Committee was announced on Ratos's website and disclosed through a press release on 30 September 2019.
-The Nomination Committee comprises: 2020 Annual General Meeting Ratos's 2020 Annual General Meeting will be held on 1 April 2:00 p.m. at Skandiascenen, Cirkus, in Stockholm, Sweden.
-For matters related to the Nomination Committee and the Annual General Meeting, refer to Ratos's website.
-For further information about the Annual General Meeting, see page 129.
-Attendance at Annual General Meetings

-- Jenny Parnesten, appointed by the Ragnar Söderberg Foundation as well as own and related parties' holdings, Chairman of the Nomination Committee - Jan Söderberg, own holdings - Maria Söderberg, appointed by the Torsten Söderberg Foundation as well as own holdings - Erik Brändström, appointed by Spiltan Fonder AB - · Håkan Roos, appointed by RoosGruppen AB as well as own holdings - Per-Olof Söderberg, Chairman of Ratos's Board Combined, the Nomination Committee represents 62% of the voting rights for all the shares in the company.
-A summary of the Nomination Committee's tasks is presented in Ratos's instructions to the Nomination Committee on Ratos's website.
-Nomination Committee's work ahead of the 2020 Annual General Meeting Ahead of the 2020 Annual General Meeting, the Nomination Committee held three minuted meetings and was in regular contact in between.
-In its work, the Nomination Committee has taken note of the internal evaluation of the Board's work.
-Ratos develops mid-sized companies headquartered in the Nordics that are or can become market leaders.
-In 2019, Ratos adopted a new strategy that is currently being implemented.
+The majority of the members of the nomination committee are to be independent in relation to the company and management.
+The nomination committee's mandate period extends until a new nomination committee has been appointed.
+If a member resigns from the nomination committee, the owner that appointed the member is entitled to appoint a replacement.
+If the owner who the member of the nomination committee represents considerably reduces its shareholding in the company, the nomination committee can offer another shareholder the opportunity to appoint a replacement.
+The current composition of the nomination committee was announced on Ratos's website and disclosed through a press release on 14 October 2020.
+The nomination committee comprises: - Jenny Parnesten, appointed by the Ragnar Söderberg Foundation as well as own and related parties' holdings, Chairman of the nomination committee - Jan Söderberg, own holdings - Maria Söderberg, appointed by the Torsten Söderberg Foundation as well as own holdings - · Erik Brändström, appointed by Spiltan Fonder AB - · Martin Gärtner, appointed by SEB Investment Management - Per-Olof Söderberg, Chairman of Ratos's Board Combined, the nomination committee represents 62% of the voting rights for all the shares in the company.
+A summary of the nomination committee's tasks is presented in Ratos's instructions to the nomination committee on Ratos's website.
+Nomination committee's work ahead of the 2021 Annual General Meeting Ahead of the 2021 Annual General Meeting, the nomination committee held four minuted meetings and was in regular contact in between.
+In its work, the nomination committee has taken note of the internal evaluation of the Board's work.
+Ratos develops companies headquartered in the Nordics that are or can become market leaders.
+In 2020, Ratos adopted a new strategy that is currently being implemented.
 This new strategy requires the Board to have a broad industrial background as well as a documented ability to operate and develop companies in different industries and phases of development.
-The Nomination Committee deems the members proposed for re-election to have broad and complementary experience that more than adequately meets these requirements and deems that ongoing continuity in the work of the Board is paramount given the company's current stage of development.
-Consequently, the Nomination Committee sees no reason at this time to elect another Board member and feels that the proposed composition of six members is suitable and appropriate.
+The nomination committee deems the members proposed for re-election to have broad and complementary experience that more than adequately meets these requirements and deems that ongoing continuity in the work of the Board is paramount given the company's current stage of development.
+Consequently, the nomination committee sees no reason at this time to elect another Board member and feels that the proposed composition of six members is suitable and appropriate.
 The requirement for independence is also assessed as having been met.